 For those wishing to cycle a similar route, the Ledbury Loop of the National Byway (signposted) goes past Gadfield.
 At Ledbury, the Byway continues on to Fromes Hill near Benbow Pond.

-From Gadfield Elm, the John Benbow Trail follows the Three Choirs Way to Eastnor Park, and then diverts to Ledbury where it connects with the Herefordshire Trail as far as Benbow Pond.
+From Gadfield Elm, the John Benbow Trail follows the Three Choirs Way to Eastnor Park, and then diverts to Ledbury along the Geopark Way where it connects with the Herefordshire Trail as far as Benbow Pond.
 Use OS Landranger 149, 150/Explorer 190, 202.
 The whole walk totals about 34km/21miles and could be walked in one or two stages, with an overnight stop in Ledbury.

 Stage 1: Gadfield Elm to Hollybush

 Start: Gadfield Elm Chapel GL19 3PB